cyrusimap/cyrus-sasl/docsrc/sasl/options.rst

    If this option is omitted, credentials delegation will not be enabled.

-   See MIT Kerberos documentation on more informatino about credentials cache storage.
+   See MIT Kerberos documentation on more information about credentials cache storage.

    Default: None, if omitted, no credentials cache/delegation and if left